enindu/slender/README.md

 $ git clone https://github.com/enindu/slender.git
 ```

+### Install Required Libraries

-If you cloned the repository, make sure you have installed required Composer libraries.
+After installation, you may need to install required Composer and npm libraries.

 ```
 $ composer install
+$ npm install
 ```

 ### Change Directory Permissions

-After installation, you need to set permissions to write.
+And also, you may need to set permissions to write.

 ```
 # chmod -R 755 cache/